 Now looking west from the center of the Cabrillo Bridge, El Prado travels west toward the western mesa of Balboa Park, the Uptown community, and San Diego International Airport by way of Laurel Street.
 Photo taken 02/19/05.

-This plaque commemorates Balboa Park, and it is located at the east end of Cabrillo Bridge as it reaches the California Tower along eastbound El Prado (south side of bridge).
-Photos taken 10/26/02.
+These plaques commemorates Balboa Park and the Cabrillo Bridge.
+They are located near the eastern end of Cabrillo Bridge as it nears the California Tower along eastbound El Prado (south side of bridge).
+Photos taken 10/26/02 and 04/21/11.

 Views of the California 163/Interstate 5 stack interchange as seen from the trails of Balboa Park north and west of the interchange.
 Photos taken 10/26/02.